UK Visa for Indians: Everything You Need to Know (2026 Guide)

 4. Weak Ties to India (Visitor Visas)

-The problem: The consular adjudicator thinks you might overstay because you have no strong reason to return to India.
+The problem: The Entry Clearance Officer thinks you might overstay because you have no strong reason to return to India.

 How to avoid it: